 We engage with a wide range of stakeholders to understand society’s expectations of us

 We are focused on generating the most value, not necessarily the most volume, through our production.
-We engage with shareholders and analysts through our annual general meeting and other events.
-We communicate via roadshows, webcasts and one-to-one meetings.
-In 2013, this included a presentation on BP Energy Outlook, an upstream exploration day and briefings on oil sands and our progress against safety enhancements recommended in BP’s internal investigation into the Deepwater Horizon accident, the Bly Report.
+We engage with shareholders and analysts through our roadshows, annual general meeting, webcasts and one-to-one meetings.
+We have presented the BP Energy Outlook and held briefings on contractor management and our progress against safety enhancements recommended in BP’s internal investigation into the Deepwater Horizon accident, the Bly Report.

-Our industry - BP is working through business and industry groups to help establish standards and address complex energy challenges.
-For example, BP is a member of the global oil and gas association for environmental and social issues, IPIECA, we are working with our peers on topics such as managing human rights risks in the supply chain.
+We work through industry groups to help establish standards and address complex energy challenges.
+For example, as a member of the global oil and gas association for environmental and social issues, IPIECA, we are working with our peers on topics such as managing human rights risks in the supply chain.
 We are also members of other industry bodies such as the International Association of Oil & Gas Producers and the American Petroleum Institute.

-Contractors and partners - Like our industry peers, BP rarely works in isolation.
+Like our industry peers, BP rarely works in isolation.
 Safe and responsible operations depend on the capability and performance of our suppliers, contractors and partners.
-To this end, we set operational standards through legally-binding agreements.
+To this end, we set operational standards through legally binding agreements.
 Training and dialogue also help build the capability of our contractors.
 In Azerbaijan, for example, we are supporting the efforts of companies to achieve international standards and to improve their competitiveness.

-Non-governmental organizations (NGOs) - For our new projects, we often consult with relevant local and international NGOs, who may provide specialized expertise on managing impacts.
-We also engage with NGOs at a group level.
-In 2013, we discussed biodiversity, climate change and energy policy, financial transparency, human rights and operating in sensitive areas in these meetings.
+For our new projects, we often consult with relevant local and international NGOs, who may provide specialized expertise on managing impacts.
+We also engage with NGOs on specific issues.
+In 2014, we discussed climate change, financial transparency, human rights and operating in sensitive areas in these meetings.

 We serve about 8 million customers each day.
 We seek to understand consumer expectations and to deliver quality products to our customers throughout our retail network.
-About 55,000 consumers in more than 15 countries participated in our global tracking research programmes in 2013, answering questions ranging from how they rate BP on customer satisfaction in relation to its competitors to the degree to which they recognize our brand and use our products.
-Social media, focus groups and in-depth interviews with customers and online communications are rich sources of feedback for us.
+About 55,000 consumers in more than 16 countries participated in our global tracking research programmes in 2014, answering questions ranging from how they rate BP on customer satisfaction in relation to its competitors to the degree to which they recognize our brand and use our products.